ICEI-PUC-Minas-EC-TI/pmg-ec-2024-1-p1-liec-t1-g1-buster_robot/Documentacao/03-Desenvolvimento.md

 # Desenvolvimento

-A primeira etapa de desenvolvimento foi o desenvolvimento do aplicativo.
+A primeira etapa foi o desenvolvimento do aplicativo.
 Após isso foi feito o desenvolvimento do código do carro, e a integração com o aplicativo.
 Por último foi feito o carro, a integração com o código e a carcaça do carro.

 ## Desenvolvimento do Aplicativo